Traversals: Practical Guide

 This is the reason they can all be composed together so seamlessly.
 By mastering Traversal

-, you complete your understanding of the core optics family, enabling you to build powerful, declarative, and safe data transformations for any immutable data structure.
+, you complete your understanding of the core optics family, enabling you to build powerful, declarative, and safe data transformations that work efficiently across any number of targets.